bringauto/packager/doc/BuildProcess.md

 ### Build phase for single package

-Same as for All build except that the dependencies are ignored. (so If you have not initialized `install_sysroot` then the package build fail)
+Same as for All build except that the dependencies are ignored. (so if you have not initialized `install_sysroot` then the package build may fail)

+If you want to build package with all dependencies, you can add `--build-deps` flag to script call.

 [Context Directory Structure]: ./ContextDirectoryStructure.md